 Kidney damage due to long-term Tenofovir use can take several forms.
 Among these are reductions in renal function, or a rare condition known as Fanconi Syndrome, in which substances such as glucose, which are normally absorbed into the bloodstream, are passed in the urine instead.

-Compensation in Tenofovir Lawsuits
+What Compensation is Recoverable in a Tenofovir Lawsuit?

 If you experienced kidney failure or osteoporosis while taking Tenofovir, then we will be seeking the following damages for you: